Fenu24/mercury/README.md

    - files.in
    - message.in

   needed to run the MERCURY integrator.
-Examples of these files can be found in the directory *dat/mercury*

 7. Create the yarkovsky.in file